nameurcloud/if/README.md

 ## Requirements
 - Terraform (v1.11.3 or higher)
-- Service Account Key  ( Get it from the owner )
+- Service Account Key  ( Get it from the owner if you want to run locally )

 ## Running the Project Locally